jax-ml/jax/docs/notebooks/xmap_tutorial.md

 Well, it depends, but one good choice is... a hardware mesh!

 For our purposes a mesh is an nd-array of devices with named axes.
-But, beacuse NumPy doesn't support named axes (that's our extension!), the meshes are represented by a pair of an nd-array of JAX device objects (as obtained from `jax.devices()` or `jax.local_devices()`) and a tuple of resource axis names of length matching the rank of the array.
+But, because NumPy doesn't support named axes (that's our extension!), the meshes are represented by a pair of an nd-array of JAX device objects (as obtained from `jax.devices()` or `jax.local_devices()`) and a tuple of resource axis names of length matching the rank of the array.

 +++ {"id": "x3EXj1TMwZtS"}